grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/08 Test Comparison.md

 ---
 title: 'Compare tests'
-excerpt: 'Use the k6 Cloud Results test comparison feature to compare data across different test runs.'
+excerpt: 'Use the k6 Cloud Results test-comparison feature to compare data across different test runs.'
 ---

 <Blockquote mod="warning">

 #### Test comparison works only on runs from the same test script

-When using test comparison, you can compare tests only from the same series of test runs.
+You can compare tests only from the same series of test runs.
 You can't compare two different test scripts.

 </Blockquote>